Last update: April 2015

 Natural resource development in Lao PDR, also known as Laos, has helped the country achieve consistently high economic growth rates throughout the last decade.
-The reforms underway have reduced poverty and stimulated broad-based growth.
-However, recent expansionary macroeconomic policies put the country under increasing strains that need careful management.
+This growth has been accompanied by reduced poverty.
+The macroeconomic environment is gradually improving, but remains fragile and needs careful management.
 In the longer term, Laos’s key challenge is to ensure that natural resource wealth is transformed into investments in public infrastructure, services, and better health and educational outcomes for all, especially the poor.

 Laos became a ‘lower-middle income economy’ in 2011 and, in 2013, Laos’ GNI per capita reached $1,460.
 If the country continues growing at this pace, and if human development outcomes improve as well, Laos will likely graduate from ‘Least Developed Country’ status by 2020.